 6701 Good Hope Church Rd., Cary

-Friday and Saturday evenings in September, October and November.
-Tours begin at 7:30 p.m.
+The Raleigh Haunted Footsteps Ghost Tour takes place Friday, Saturday and Sunday evenings in September, October and November.
+The Durham Dark & Mysterious Ghost Walk occurs on Friday and Saturday evenings in September, October and November at 7:30 p.m.
 Admission is $16 for adults, $10 for ages 8-14.
 Purchase tickets online.
-Family-friendly, two-hour walking tour for ages 8 and older combines local ghost stories, folklore and history, and takes guests to the Raleigh City Cemetery and several ghost sites in downtown Raleigh.
+Family-friendly, 1.5-mile walking tours in Raleigh and Durham for ages 8 and older combine local ghost stories, folklore and history, and take guests to several ghost sites.

 150 E. King St., Hillsborough